Lasya356/power-outages/README.md

 ## Fairness Analysis

-For our fairness analysis, we want to answer: is our model's performance on predicting the cause category worse for power outages where the population of the state is greater than 15 million than it is for power outages where the population of the state is less than 15 million?

-"For our fairness analysis, we want to answer: is our model's performance in predicting the cause of power outages worse for states with populations greater than 15 million compared to states with populations under 15 million?
+For our fairness analysis, we want to answer: is our model's performance in predicting the cause of power outages worse for states with populations greater than 15 million compared to states with populations under 15 million?

 We defined our two groups to be:

 - Large Population, population greater than 15 million
 - Small Population, population less than 15 million

-For our evaluation metric, we chose precision.
+**Evaluation Metric**: For our evaluation metric, we chose precision.

 **Null Hypothesis**: Our model's performance is fair and its precision for states with large populations at the time and states with small populations at the time are roughly the same.
 Any differences are due to random chance.